Holiday Home Decorating Ideas: Is Your Home Ready?

 Our clients at Tracy Lynn Studio often call on our San Diego interior designers to decorate their homes not only for beautiful year-round living but also for the holidays.
-If you haven’t tackled your seasonal decorating yet – or if you’re feeling like you want to augment what you’ve already done – here are a few holiday home decorating ideas we’ve picked up along the way.
+If you haven’t tackled your Christmas decorating yet – or if you’re feeling like you want to augment what you’ve already done – here are a few holiday home decorating ideas we’ve picked up along the way.

 • Unless you have the time and don’t mind the effort, incorporate your holiday decorating into your existing décor, interspersing your decorations throughout your home.
 If the traditional red and green clash with your home’s color palette, consider using a deeper red, or gold and cream, or silver with purple or blue.